signinvipin/docker_practice/README.md

-This repository contains files about docker usage and practice.
+This repository is for learning docker.